unitaryfoundation/jeff/rfcs/text/0032-structured-benchmark-programs.md

 - How do we define and/or produce these programs?
 What development "front end" should be used?
 - How can we best facilitate the adoption of these benchmarks by the quantum computing community?
 - Does Jeff already support all necessary features to accurately represent the proposed structured benchmark programs?
+- In setting a compilation challenge, what is the benchmark for compilation of these *unrolled* programs (where possible) that a user should compare against?

 # Future possibilities
 [future-possibilities]: #future-possibilities